-If you struggle with emotional eating: stress eating, boredom eating, comfort eating, frustration eating, or any type of eating designed to help you cope with or avoid your feelings, you know that it can be a difficult habit to break.
+If you struggle with emotional eating: stress eating, boredom eating, comfort eating, frustration eating, or any type of eating designed to help you cope with or avoid your feelings, you know it can be a difficult habit to break.

-Of course, you will be more likely to successfully make lasting changes if you have a ready-made list of strategies that you can use when the urge to eat, snack, graze, or binge arises.
+You’re much more likely to successfully make lasting changes if you have a ready-made list of strategies that you can use when the urge to eat, snack, graze, or binge arises.
 Unfortunately, when faced with creating such a list, it’s pretty common to draw a blank.

 My tips for creating a list of what to do instead of emotional eating:

 - Think simple and do-able.
 For a strategy to be successful, you don’t need to eliminate a craving or an urge completely, but you do want to a strategy that allows you to get through it without resorting to emotional eating.

 - Consider both strategies that help you address the emotions you are feeling (stress, anxiety, loneliness, etc.), and, what I call “warm blanket strategies.”
 These are the strategies you can use when you can’t actively change the situation (maybe you’re stress eating at work and you have little control of the demands there) and you simply need some comfort to wrap up in (like a warm blanket).
 Warm blanket strategies provide comfort that isn’t food.
 For example, if you’re eating because you are lonely, active strategies would attack the loneliness.
 You might reach out to a friend or spend some time chatting online.
 A warm blanket strategy would be something kind that you could do for yourself out of compassion for how you are feeling—maybe taking time to read a favorite book or a nonfood indulgence like a warm bath or some new music for your walking playlist.